Green Glass Pendant Lamp

 Designer: To be appraised.

-No label present on this one, but it has the right electric parts and the metal lampholder on top is used for many different lamps in the 1960s and 1970s.
+No label present on this one, but it has the correct electric and metal parts.
+The chrome lid on top is used for many other lamps made by Peill + Putzler in the 60’s and 70’s.
 For instance, the Futura pendant lamp has the same parts.

 Peill + Putzler